Japanization: Okinawa

-After the Meiji Restoration in 1868, Japan began to follow the way of western imperialism and expansionism.
-In 1879, Japan officially annexed the Ryūkyū Kingdom, which was a tributary kingdom of both the Qing Dynasty and the Empire of Japan.
+In 1879, Japan officially annexed the Ryūkyū Kingdom, which was a tributary kingdom of both the Qing dynasty and the Empire of Japan.
+Prior to this time, however, the kingdom, while technically remaining a Chinese vassal state, had been under the long-term influence of the Satsuma Clan since the invasion of 1609.

 Though the Ryukyuan languages belong to the Japonic language family, the Japanese language is not intelligible to monolingual speakers of the Ryukyuan languages.
-The Japanese government regarded the Ryukyuan languages as dialects, and began to promote a language "standardization" program.
-In schools, "standard" Japanese was promoted, and portraits of the Japanese Emperor and Empress were introduced.
+The Japanese government regarded the Ryukyuan languages as dialects of Japanese, and began to promote a language "standardization" program.
+In schools, "standard" Japanese was promoted, and portraits of the Japanese Emperor and Empress were introduced in classrooms.
 Many high-ranking Japanese military officers went to inspect Okinawan schools to ensure that the Japanization was functioning well in the education system.
-This measure did not meet expectations in the beginning, partly because many local children's share of their heavy family labor impeded their presence in schools, and partly because people of the old Okinawan leading class received a more Chinese-style education and were not interested in learning "standard" Japanese.
+This measure did not meet expectations in the beginning, partly because many local children's shares of their heavy family labor impeded their presence in schools, and partly because people of the old Okinawan ruling class received a more Chinese-style education and were not interested in learning "standard" Japanese.

 To promote assimilation, the Japanese government also discouraged some local customs.
 Initially the local people resisted these assimilation measures.
-But after China was defeated in the First Sino-Japanese War in 1895, people lost confidence in China, and the resistance to Japanization became weaker, though it did not disappear.
+However, after China was defeated in the First Sino-Japanese War in 1895, people lost confidence in China, and the resistance to Japanization became weaker, though it did not disappear.
 Men and women began to adopt more Japanese-styled names.

 Taiwan

-Taiwan was ceded to the Empire of Japan in 1895 as a result of the First Sino-Japanese War.
+After the signing of the Treaty of Shimonoseki in April 1895, Taiwan was ceded to the Empire of Japan as a result of the First Sino-Japanese War of 1894–1895.
 At the start, Taiwan was governed rather like a colony.
 In 1936, after the arrival of the 17th governor-general, Seizō Kobayashi, there was a change in the Japanese governance in Taiwan.
 Kobayashi was the first non-civilian governor-general since 1919.
 He proposed three principles of the new governance: the Kōminka movement (皇民化運動), industrialization, and making Taiwan a base for southward expansion.